 - the processing is carried out by automated means.

-In accordance with Data Protection Legislation, you can ask us (please see ‘How to Contact Us’ below) to erase your Personal Data where:
+In accordance with Data Protection Legislation, you can ask us (please see ‘How to Contact Us’ above) to erase your Personal Data where:

 - if you had given us consent to process your Personal Data, you withdraw that consent and we cannot otherwise legally process your Personal Data;